kubedb/docs/docs/guides/kafka/migration/migration.md

 4. kafka_connect_task_error_total_records_skipped

+Also, you can monitor the whole cluster using [prometheus](/docs/guides/kafka/monitoring/using-prometheus-operator.md) and grafana.

 ### Step 8: Move Producer and Consumer to Target Kafka Cluster

 We are monitoring the migration process using the Kafbat UI and prometheus.
 When we find the replication lag is minimum, we can move the producer and consumer to the target Kafka cluster.